Climax (song): Accolades

+Year-end lists

 Music video

 The music video for "Climax" was directed by Sam Pilling, filmed in Atlanta, and released on March 9, 2012.
 Director of photography was Adam Frisch.
 After filming, the video was given to the studio Surround for post-production, including editing its structure, title animation, and effects.
-The video shows Usher sitting in a car contemplating on whether to go inside his ex-girlfriend's home and rekindle their once-passionate love affair or leave and never return again.
+The video shows Usher sitting in a car contemplating on whether to go inside his ex-girlfriend's home and rekindle their once-passionate sex or leave and never return again.
 It shows different scenarios played out in Usher's mind, including him confronting his ex-girlfriend's new boyfriend with a gun.

 In the video, Usher sits in a car outside a house where his ex-girlfriend is being intimate with another man.
 He pulls a gun out of his glove compartment and agonizes over whether or not to enter the house.
 After ruminating over the different scenarios, Usher drives off at the end of the video.
 Jason Lipshut of Billboard found the "narrative arc" for the video to be "a bit perplexing".
 Jeff Lapointe of MTV News viewed that it "depicts the darker side of human nature as Usher drives up to his girlfriend/ex-girlfriends house to discover another vehicle, another man, another side of his love.
 In the realization of fury and anger, images distort Usher's reality with thoughts of taking his gun and shooting the intruder.
 Thoughts of running away with the girl.
 Thoughts of driving off to never be seen."
+The music video on YouTube has received over 110 million views as of May 2024.